wikimatze/vimfiles/README.md

   - `<Enter>` ... will open the file in an extra window (use `:Gdiff` for a codereview)
 - `:Gwrite` ... stage the current file to index
 - `:Gcommit` ... git commit (press *wq* for send)
+- `:Gpush` ... performs a git push
 - `:Gmove` ...
 Rename the current file and the corresponding Vim buffer
+- `:Gread` ... makes a git checkout and update vim's buffer to the content of HEAD
 - `:Gremove` ... git rm
 - `:Gdiff` ... split the window and display the changes and for merging with vimdiff
   - `]c` ... jump to next hunk of the merge